-The Master of Land and Water Systems is a professional program, meaning it is course based and a thesis is not required.
-From program start to finish takes one year (three terms), whereas research-based graduate programs can take 2-5 years.
+The Master of Land and Water Systems is a professional program, meaning it is course-based and a thesis is not required.
+From the program start to finish, this graduate degree takes one year (three terms), whereas research-based graduate programs can take 2-5 years.

 Although the MLWS program has been designed to be completed in one 12-month period, there may be cases where students need to take courses in a subsequent Academic Year in order to complete the requirements for the degree.

-These students will continue to pay regular installments: $6,078.18 plus student fees for domestic students and $9,843.67 plus student fees for international students, and as outlined above due in September, January and May.
+These students will continue to pay regular installments (as indicated on the Tuition page) due in September, January and May.
 Tuition levels do not vary with the number of credits taken.